 Domain Name – Much like the giant sign above a storefront, the domain name is one of the first things visitors look at when visiting a site.
 Search engines also use it to decide the legitimacy of a website.

 Content and Keywords – Keyword-rich content has a major impact on your rankings.
 Optimising means making sure you have 2 to 3 keywords on each page of the site, as well as in the meta titles and meta descriptions.

-Links and Anchor Texts - Optimising your links provides site visitors better navigation.
+Links and Anchor Texts – Optimising your links provides better navigation for site visitors.
 Use good anchor texts when linking to other people—make sure they give the link meaning and value.

 Title Tags – This sends search engines a strong relevancy signal, as it helps them understand the topic of the page.
 This should be short, but concise and descriptive.

 Meta Tags – Meta tags should contain a brief description of your site focusing on your products, services, and areas.
 If customers find it appealing, they will be more likely to click and visit the site for more information.

 Header Tags – These are not only used to make fonts appear in different sizes; header tags are also used to differentiate the various sections of a web page, helping search engines know what it is about.
 It is important to include relevant keywords in the H1 tag.

 Site Loading Speed – Fast-loading sites rank better, and more importantly, potential customers will never stick around to browse through a slow site.
 This is why it is important to make sure your site loads in two seconds or less.